mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 The Administrative data section contains technical information about the instance record.

 -   **Suppress from discovery.** If you want to suppress the record from your discovery layer, select the **Suppress from discovery** checkbox.
--   **Staff suppress.** If you want to suppress the record, and its associated holdings and item records, from staff who do not have the proper permissions to view the record, select the **Staff suppress** checkbox.
-If selected, staff need to have the permission Inventory: Enable staff suppress facet in order to view the record.
+-   **Staff suppress.** If you want to suppress the record, and its associated holdings and item records, from staff who do not have the proper capabilities to view the record, select the **Staff suppress** checkbox.
+If selected, staff need to have the capability UI-Inventory Instance Staff-Suppressed-Records in order to view the record.
 -   **Previously held.** If the resource was previously held by your library, select the **Previously held** checkbox.
 A library may adopt a policy to select the Previously held checkbox in the case where the library no longer owns the bibliographic resource described in the instance record, but for administrative reasons wishes to retain the record in the inventory and indicate previous ownership.
-For example, permission for library users to view or use items in a consortial collection may require proof that the library at some time owned those items.
+For example, the capability for library users to view or use items in a consortial collection may require proof that the library at some time owned those items.
 -   **Set for deletion.** If you want to mark a record as set for deletion, select the **Set for deletion** checkbox.
 You may also use the **Set record for deletion** action in the Instance record.
 See [Deleting an instance record](#deleting-an-instance-record)
 -   **Instance HRID.** The human readable identifier, also called eye readable ID, a system-assigned sequential ID.
 -   **Source (required).** Format of the instance source record, if a source record exists.
 For example, FOLIO if it's a record created in Inventory, MARC if it's a MARC record created in MARCcat, or EPKB if it's a record coming from eHoldings.
 The system assigns the source automatically.